-Warren Woods lead to the site of Brownstone Battery.
-Now managed by the National Trust, the WWII coastal defense position is an assortment of gun batteries, store huts and observation posts as well as a coastguard station and small visitor centre.
+Brownstone Battery.
+Now managed by the falcons and bottlenose dolphins.
+National Trust, the WWII coastal defense position is an assortment of gun batteries, store huts and observation posts as well as a coastguard station and small visitor centre.
 See if you can spot seals on Mew Stone and the smaller rocky outcrops.
 Next up is the pretty Pudcombe Cove and from there a walk along the exposed hillside path to the picturesque Scabbacombe Sands and its crystal clear waters.